Kernel Memory

 Language support Any language, command line tools, browser extensions, low-code/no-code apps, chatbots, assistants, etc. C#, Python, Java

-Storage engines Azure AI Search, Elasticsearch, MongoDB Atlas, Postgres+pgvector, Qdrant, Redis, MSSQL Server, In memory KNN, On disk KNN.
-In progress: Azure Cosmos DB for MongoDB vCore, Chroma Azure AI Search, Chroma, DuckDB, Kusto, Milvus, MongoDB, Pinecone, Postgres, Qdrant, Redis, SQLite, Weaviate
+Storage engines Azure AI Search, Elasticsearch, MongoDB Atlas, Postgres+pgvector, Qdrant, Redis, SQL Server, In memory KNN, On disk KNN.
+Azure AI Search, Chroma, DuckDB, Kusto, Milvus, MongoDB, Pinecone, Postgres, Qdrant, Redis, SQLite, Weaviate

-File storage Disk, Azure Blobs, MongoDB Atlas, In memory (volatile) -
+File storage Disk, Azure Blobs, AWS S3, MongoDB Atlas, In memory (volatile) -

 RAG Yes, with sources lookup -